auth0/docs/articles/quickstart/webapp/aspnet-core/interactive.md

 ### Configure the middleware

 To enable authentication in your ASP.NET Core application, use the middleware provided by the SDK.
-Go to the `ConfigureServices` method of your `Startup` class and call `services.AddAuth0WebAppAuthentication()` to register the SDK's middleware.
+Under the `var builder = WebApplication.CreateBuilder(args);` method of your `Program` class call `builder.Services.AddAuth0WebAppAuthentication()` to register the SDK's middleware.

 Ensure to configure the `Domain` and `ClientId`, these are required fields to ensure the SDK knows which Auth0 tenant and application it should use.

-Make sure you have enabled authentication and authorization in your `Startup.Configure` method.
+Make sure you have enabled authentication and authorization below your `var app = builder.Build();` middleware pipeline setup statement in `Program.cs`.
 ## Login {{{ data-action=code data-code="AccountController.cs#7:20" }}}

 To allow users to login to your ASP.NET MVC application, add a `Login` action to your controller.